se2024-jpg/Slash/README.md

 | 30/09/2021 12:07:42 | Philips Hue White and Color Ambiance A19... | $199.99 | walmart   |
 ```

-❓: Whats new in Phase 2?
+:rocket: What's new in Phase 2?
+---

 #### 1. New ratings Column!
 <<description>>